Nar & Phu Trekking

 The Nar and Phu valley trek is a great option if you’re looking for an exciting and challenging trek.
 The valley is located north of Annapurna Mountain, which is one of the most isolated mountain ranges in Southeast Asia.
 With its dramatic peaks and snow-capped peaks, this region is surrounded by natural beauty.

 Phu is a beautiful medieval village where you can learn about its cultural heritage and way of life while admiring the beauty of the local landscape.
 For those who want to explore hidden valleys and venture off the beaten track, the Nar Phu valley trekking trail is the ideal trekking route in Annapurna.
-As well as spending plenty of time enjoying these colourful and timeless villages, we explore the high alpine valleys above Phu (including the Himlung base camp for those who choose) and cross the Kang La pass from Nar to Ngwal on the Pisang route that will lead us back. if you have more time then you also can add the Annapurna circuit.
+As well as spending plenty of time enjoying these colorful and timeless villages, we explore the high alpine valleys above Phu (including the Himlung base camp for those who choose) and cross the Kang La pass from Nar to Ngwal on the Pisang route that will lead us back. if you have more time then you also can add the Annapurna circuit.

 The Nar Phu Valley Trek offers Tibetan culture, amazing gorges, medieval villages, and 7000-meter peaks in a Tibetan enclave, and it will take you through the most incredible wilderness in the world, passing ancient Chortens and flocks of blue sheep as well as crossing one of the highest passes in the region, 5300m Kang La and 5200m Mesokanto-La.